Liga MX: Liga Mayor (1943–1949)

-Reformation
+Primera División de México (1949–2012)

 Throughout the late 1950s and early 1960s, many small clubs faced many economic difficulties which were attributed to the lack of international competition by Mexico's clubs and an unrewarding league format.
 Consequently, clubs from Mexico that placed high in the league standings could not afford to participate in the overarching continental competitions, such as the Copa Libertadores.

-The Mexican league boom

 The 1970 World Cup held in Mexico was the first World Cup televised on a grand scale.
-The season following the FIFA World Cup, the FMF changed the league format and established a final phase to determine the national champion.
-This was done to regenerate interest and reward teams that placed fairly high in the standings.
+The season following the FIFA World Cup, the FMF changed the league format and established a final knockout phase to determine the champions.
+This was done to regenerate interest and reward clubs that placed fairly high in the standings.

-The final phase, known as Liguilla, was played using various formats to determine the champions.
-The most common format was a straight knock-out between the top eight teams in the table.
-At other times the league was divided into groups with the top two in each group, often as well as the best 3rd placed teams, qualifying for the liguilla and in some seasons the playoff matches themselves involved teams playing in groups with the group winners playing off for the title.
+The final phase, known as liguilla, was played using various formats to determine the champions.
+The most common format was a straight knockout between the top eight clubs in the table.
+At other times the league was divided into groups with the top two in each group, often as well as the best 3rd placed clubs, qualifying for the liguilla and in some seasons the playoff matches themselves involved clubs playing in groups with the group winners playing off for the title.
 The format was changed from season to season to accommodate international club commitments and the schedule of the Mexico national team.

-The change in the rules affected teams that traditionally dominated the table, as talented teams that had not performed well in the regular season were able to perform successfully in the final phase (Cruz Azul in the 1970s, América in the 1980s, and Toluca in the 2000s).
+The change in the rules affected clubs that traditionally dominated the table, as talented clubs that had not performed well in the regular season were able to perform successfully in the final phase (Cruz Azul in the 1970s, América in the 1980s, and Toluca in the 2000s).

-Liga MX
+Liga MX (2012–present)

-Prior to the start of the 2012–13 season, the organization Liga MX/Ascenso MX was created to replace the FMF as the main organizing body of the competition.
+Prior to the start of the 2012–13 season, the organization Liga MX-Ascenso MX was created to replace the FMF as the main organizing body of the competition.
 The league also announced a rebranding, with the introduction of a new name and a new logo.

-On August 20, 2018, it was announced that Liga MX would begin testing the use of VAR technology.
-The initial test run was conducted during under-20 matches played inside senior league stadiums, with live testing across senior Liga MX matches taking place during weeks 13 and 14 of the Apertura tournament.
+In August 2018, it was announced that Liga MX would begin testing the use of VAR technology.
+The initial test run was conducted during U-20 matches played inside senior league stadiums, with live testing across senior Liga MX matches taking place during weeks 13 and 14 of the Apertura tournament.
 The league needed final approval from FIFA to fully implement the technology.

+On April 2026, Liga MX officials convened and passed a historic decision, by fully separating the Liga MX from the FMF's control, and to make Liga MX a separate company running the domestic league, while FMF retains regulation rights.
+The move took effect on 16 July the same year.